Metropolis: a history of the city, humankind's greatest invention

 APA Citation (style guide)

 Wilson, B. (2020).
 Metropolis: a history of the city, humankind's greatest invention.
 First United States edition.
-New York, Doubleday.
+Doubleday.

 Chicago / Turabian - Author Date Citation (style guide)